 "We're very thankful for this opportunity," said madrigal singer Daniel McGorrey, minutes before the group rehearsed their performance on the NBC 10!
 Show stage.
 "We perform so much together, I don't think the cameras will make us nervous or anything."

 Fellow madrigal member Gwnedolyn Raczak is equally excited about the summer trip and the group's chance to represent the school.

 "It's going to be a great experience to sing with other people from all over ther world," said Raczak.
 "We've received a lot of school support and some very generous donations."

 The chorus' fundraising efforts got off to a rocky start, including an October benefit dinner at the new Mad Mex Restaurant in Willow Grove that was canceled and a school flea market in November that has been postponed to March.
-A freshman member of the group, Kelsey Timte, held her own fundraising event in October at the General Davis House in Upper Southampton.
+A freshman member of the group, Kelsey Timte, held her own in October at the in Upper Southampton.